wordofwarning/wordofwarning.org/current/2016-autumnwinter/wohead/index.md

 Box Office Tel: 0161 274 0600

 #### Access Information
-Age advisory: 15+ With no interval, the show lasts approximately ***??*** minutes.
-Primarily English spoken word + music***?*** For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
+Age advisory: 15+ With no interval, the show lasts approximately 70 minutes.
+Primarily English spoken word.
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### Q&A
 On Tuesday 22 November, following a short break, there will be a post-show talk with Greg.

 #### More
-It's an experiment in time drag; wearing another time as drag and dragging another time into the present.
-What happens if the *Comeback* comes back?
-Like a half-remembered dream or two mirrors facing each other or repeating a word so much it loses its meaning.

 *Comeback Special* is a double negative.
 It's not the original, but it's not *not*.

+It's an experiment in time drag; like a half-remembered dream or two mirrors facing each other or repeating a word so much it loses its meaning.
+The audience is invited into an imaginative space to participate in watching the performer in front of them as if they were watching Elvis as one of the 1968 audience members.

+Acting simultaneously as an Elvis stand-in, a floor manager and a medium for the re-enactment, Greg guides the audience through the TV special as he remembers it, blurring the identities of himself and Elvis, the actual audience members in front of him and the audience members from 1968.

 Greg welcomes Elvis fans, theatre fans and anyone who thinks this peculiar re-enactment might be fun.
 He certainly does.